Slins-23/neural-network/README.md

 1. Place the files `utils/resize.py` and `utils/resize.bat` in the same folder as the images you want to resize
 2. Open `resize.py` with a text editor and change the variables `WIDTH` and `HEIGHT` to the width and height you're targeting for all the images
 3. Execute the file `resize.bat`.
 (Or directly call `python resize.py` if not on Windows)
-4. A new folder called `resized` will be created with all of the resize images inside of it.
+4. A new folder called `resized` will be created with all of the resized images inside of it.

 ## Running the script
 Once everything is setup, you can run `main.py`.